erichu57023/ehc_builder/README.md

 * `framepoly`: a set of vertices used to draw the outline of a polygon with the `Screen('FramePoly')` or `Screen('FrameOval')` functions.

 Flexibility in trial paradigms can be coded into each trial, by writing custom `check()` subfunctions.
 For example, the `SingleShapeRingTrial` currently has 4 supported paradigms:
 1. *Look-only*: the eye tracker is used to hit targets, and moving the manipulator too far out of home position results in a failure.
-A visual cue (disappearance of the center target) signals that the player may begin gazing.
+A auditory cue signals that the player may begin gazing.
 2. *Reach-only*: the manipulator is used to hit targets, and gazing too far away from the screen center results in a failure.
-An auditory cue signals that the player may begin reaching.
+A visual cue (disappearance of the center target) signals that the player may begin reaching.
 3. *Free*: the manipulator is used to hit targets, and gaze can travel anywhere without restriction.
 Both cues are presented simultaneously at the start of each trial.
-4. *Segmented*: split into two segments, consisting of a look-only segment (visual cue) followed by a free reach (audio cue).
+4. *Segmented*: split into two segments, consisting of a look-only segment (auditory cue) followed by a free reach (visual cue).

 ## Adding eye trackers